joelagnel/joelfernandes.org/teaching/index.markdown

 * Digital design, Circuit Design and Embedded Systems.
 * Circuit Design, Verilog, VHDL programming.
 * Database Design.
+* Interview preparation and mock interviews.
+* Paper writing.

 If there is a Computer Engineering topic above that is not mentioned, or if there is a academic paper you are reading that you need help with, feel free to reach out to me to check if I can cover that.

-I charge $39/hour for my time, but I can charge a bit less if you would like to book a group of sessions.
+I charge $70/hour for my time, but I can charge a lower fee if you would like to book a group of sessions.
 I am also open to group classes.
 Reach out to me on joel @ joelfernandes.org if you are interested.
 My contact information is also in my <a href="/joel/joel-resume.pdf">resume</a>.